Rummy: Play

 Finally, after making any melds or lay offs, the player must discard a single card to the discard pile, face up.
 The following player then picks up either the face-down card or the face-up card.

 If the stock runs out, the next player may choose to draw from the discard pile or to turn it over to form a new stock.
 The discard pile is not shuffled.
 After forming the new stock, the top card is drawn to form the new discard pile.
 The player can call rummy if a point is discarded into the discard pile.

 During a player's turn, any other player may shout out "borrow that" to take the face-up card, immediately placing it into their own hand.
 They may only do so once per any player's turn.
 If a player unintentionally says "borrow that" (even in passing), they must pick up the face-up card.

 Going out.
 A player may go out by emptying their hand whether as part of a meld, a lay-off or a discard.
 If a point that is playable is discarded in attempt to "go out" said discard would be "rummy".
-Although when a persons last card is put down the game is immediately over regardless of what said card could play as.
+Although when a person's last card is put down the game is immediately over regardless of what said card could play as.
 Other common rules require that the final card in a player's hand be discarded, meaning that a player cannot go out by melding or laying off, but must discard the final card.